I can’t imagine anything worse than staying in a horrible hotel room, can you?.

 Premier Inn Dublin Airport

-This isn’t necessarily a bad thing because it takes the guesswork out of it.
+This isn’t necessarily bad because it takes the guesswork out of it.

 There’s some comfort in knowing what to expect before you arrive.